 Possession of the Law is no safeguard against God’s judgment.
 Simply because the Jew had revelation through the Law does not make him any better than the person who does not have the Law.
 The issue is whether he goes positive in volition toward the Law.
 God will judge him according to the revelation he has, according to a higher standard of revelation.
 Jews possess greater culpability because they have the greater revelation.

 God judges all people according to the revelation they have.

 People sin against the revelation they have, not by the revelation they do not have.
 God will judge people according to the light they have (1:19-20), not according to the light they do not possess.

 God operates under no false distinction.
-There is no advantage to the Jew for merely possession of the Law when it comes to how God judges sin.
+There is no advantage to the Jew for mere possession of the Law when it comes to how God judges sin.
 He will judge both Jew and Gentile equally and by a fair standard.
 God’s judgment measures lives based on actuality.
-In this case, He will judge Gentiles on the basis of their conscience and Jews on the basis of the Law.
+In this case, He will judge Gentiles based on their conscience and Jews based on the Law.